 AUTHOR Melody’s book Brave Talk: Building Resilient Relationships in the Face of Conflict will be released in 2020 by Broadleaf Books.
 She is also the creator of Brave Talk Base Camp, a skill-building conversation exercise that helps people practice difficult conversations.

 CONFLICT TRANSFORMATION SPECIALIST Melody holds a Masters of Divinity with a concentration in social ethics from Boston University School of Theology (BUSTH).
-She is a graduate of the Religion and Conflict Transformation Program at BUSTH, and during her tenure, co-founded an annual academic conference on rhetorics of violence and healing.
-She works as a consultant and coach for groups experiencing interpersonal strain.
+She is a graduate of the Religion and Conflict Transformation Program at BUSTH.

 COMMUNICATIONS EXPERT Melody is the Founder & CEO of Cambridge Creative Group, a design and marketing strategy agency where she has spent over ten years helping humanitarian organizations tell their stories.

 PODCAST HOST For over two years and 100+ episodes, Melody was a founding co-host of the show Irenicast: Conversations on Faith and Culture.
 She worked under the pseudonym “Mona.”
 The show was featured on iTunes New and Noteworthy and has been downloaded in over 50 countries around the world.

-Melody lives in Portland, Maine with her husband Corey and their dog Benedict Cumberbatch.
-When she is not working, she is making rock and jazz music.
+Melody lives in Maine with her husband Corey and their dogs Baxter and Benedict Cumberbatch.
+When she is not working, she is gardening and playing rock and jazz.

 hello at melodystanfordmartin.com